 There are all kinds and thicknesses of cardboard.
 I’ve found shoeboxes are the best for such projects.
 Get a shoebox.
 It doesn’t have to look fancy, the switches and keycaps will cover it anyway.

 For this build I had this at hand:

 These were the tools I’ve used, but you should be able to do this with an exacto knife and some pins only.
 If you don't have a cutting board replace it with another cardboard.
 Instead a steel ruler you can use a plastic card.

 I liked the mountains on the top of the box.

 For a good fit of the switches I aimed for the inner side of the squares.

 The process is quite slow, but if you are not going to publish pictures about it, you don't have to be that precise.
 You have to cut multiple times to cut through the cardboard, especially if you are cutting against the grain.

 Fit your switches in the cutouts.
 It’s a nice, firm fit, they grab in the side of the cutouts and don’t fall out (unlike from an acrylic plate).
 Quite the contrary: you have to be careful if you want to remove a switch to not to tear out a piece from the cardboard.

-And the finished mockup ready for some abuse, without wiring yet.
-In this stage you can already test how natural the typing is on your layout.
-I planned this version to be temporary, but with the proper amount of standoffs the cardboard prototype turned out to be sturdy enough for me to use it for nine months before I felt I should try acrylic and later stainless steel plates.
+I planned this version to be temporary, but with the proper amount of standoffs the cardboard prototype turned out to be sturdy enough for me to use for nine months before I felt I should try acrylic and later stainless steel plates.

 Thanks for reading.
 For wiring check the build log of the S.Torm46.